Cheers season 1: Production

+Conception, setting, and filming

 Exterior (left) and interior of the Bull & Finch Pub, now Cheers Beacon Hill, that inspired the show's bar stage set.

 Director James Burrows observed that this series is intended to be about the bar, where anybody comes in for any reason, not just drinks.
 The show was originally set in a hotel, a setting inspired by Fawlty Towers, Burrows's favorite British sitcom.
 The producers narrowed the setting down to a hotel bar, but later evolved it into a neighborhood bar in Boston, according to Glen Charles, "because it was more cozy".
 The "athletic element" was added to the bar because the show's creators, Burrows and Charles brothers (Glen and Les) were sports fans.

 The show's bar setting was inspired by the Bull & Finch Pub in Boston.
 It was not filmed in the pub, but on the Stage 25 lot of Paramount Studios with the set decoration of Cheers.
 The Bull & Finch Pub was later renamed Cheers Beacon Hill.
 The entire season is set exclusively in the bar, its office, the bathroom, and the billiard room; no locations outside the bar were used until Diane Chambers' apartment is seen in the second season.